 So… where are the drugs?
 Part of the deep web is the dark web (or dark net).
 That is online content that requires special tools to access.
 Tor is one of those tools.

 There are many specific reasons to use Tor or any similar tool, but the main ones are:

 - You want to make it more difficult to being spied upon.
-Tor uses a network of nodes to make it more difficult to a third party to know who accessed what site.
+Tor uses a network of nodes to make it more difficult for a third party to know who accessed what site.

-- You want to access .onion sites, which are only accesible through Tor.
+- You want to access .onion sites, which are only accessible through Tor.

 4 – How to use Tor?

 Just download Tor and run it (https://www.torproject.org/).
 Another alternative is to use Tails (https://tails.boum.org/).
 Tails is a live operating system with Tor installed that you can boot on any computer, just to avoid leaving traces on it.